Transferring a domain away from DNSimple

 Go to the registration section and click

-If you have requested a domain transfer out and have not received a transfer code, please contact us and include your domain name in the email.
-We’ll be happy to look into it and figure out why the transfer code has not arrived.
+If you requested a domain transfer out and haven’t received a transfer code within the 6 hour period, please contact us and include your domain name in the email.
+For security purposes, we don’t have access to view the code, and won’t be able to expedite the code’s delivery.
+If the allotted time has passed, you’ve verified the email address is correct, and the transfer code isn’t in your spam folder, we’ll be happy to look into it and figure out why the transfer code hasn’t arrived.

 2. Starting the transfer at the gaining registrar

-Once you have the transfer code, you need to start the transfer at the gaining registrar.
+Once you have the transfer code, start the transfer at the gaining registrar.
 Requesting the transfer code will not automatically initiate a transfer out.

 Follow the gaining registrar’s instructions to start a transfer, and enter the transfer code when requested.